yd0729/Notes/src/Computer/Programming/TypeScript/The TypeScript Handbook/3 Narrowing.md

 Like we saw with `padLeft`, this operator comes up pretty often in a number of JavaScript libraries, and TypeScript can understand it to narrow types in different branches.

-In TypeScript, checking against the value returned by `typeof` is a type guard. **在 TypeScript 中，typeof 返回的值是一个 type guard。Because TypeScript encodes how `typeof` operates on different values, it knows about some of its quirks in JavaScript.
+In TypeScript, checking against the value returned by `typeof` is a type guard. **在 TypeScript 中，typeof 返回的值是一个 type guard．Because TypeScript encodes how `typeof` operates on different values, it knows about some of its quirks in JavaScript.
 For example, notice that in the list above, `typeof` doesn't return the string `null`.**

 <img src="/Users/yangdong/Library/CloudStorage/OneDrive-Personal/Media/Knowledge Base.media/截屏2022-01-23 17.52.56.png" alt="截屏2022-01-23 17.52.56.png" style="zoom:50%;" />